Defining your product objectives and initiatives

 • Close core feature gaps experienced by user role Z

-When objectives and initiatives are really broad, we might call them company objectives and initiatives:
+When objectives are really broad, we might call them company objectives:

 • Expand internationally to increase the total addressable market

-But here, we'll be focusing on more specific product objectives and initiatives:
+But here, we'll be focusing on more specific product objectives:

 • Expand customer base to 3 new regions

-In this case, our product objectives and initiatives were derived "top-down" from our company objectives and intiatives.
+In this case, our product objectives were derived "top-down" from our company objectives.
 It makes sense that the product team's work should be aligned with the company's current goals.

-Other product objectives and initiatives may be derived "bottom-up", based on user insights you've received, market intelligence you've gathered, or your own product strategy.
+Other product objectives may be derived "bottom-up", based on user insights you've received, market intelligence you've gathered, or your own product strategy.

-How can you tell if an objective and initiative is a product objective and initiative?
+How can you tell if an objective is a product objective?
 Use these guidelines:

 • Is it high-level enough to represent a worthy goal/outcome for customers or your product?
 Something that could only be achieved by building a handful of supporting features?